Mercenary: Greek mercenaries in ancient India

 Greek mercenaries were a significant part of the military forces in ancient India, particularly under the Indo-Greek Kingdoms and the Greco-Bactrian Kingdom.
 These Hellenistic states, founded by Greek rulers after the conquests of Alexander the Great, frequently employed mercenaries from the wider Greek world to maintain control over their territories and to engage in warfare with both Indian and Central Asian adversaries.

-The presence of Greek mercenaries in India is documented in ancient Tamil literature, such as the Purananuru, which describes Greek soldiers, referred to as "Yavanas," (transliteration of "Ionians") as formidable warriors serving Indian rulers.
+The presence of Greek mercenaries in India is documented in ancient Tamil literature, such as the Purananuru, which describes Greek soldiers, referred to as "Yavanas," (a loan from the Greek for "Ionians") as formidable warriors serving Indian rulers.
 These texts depict them as "valiant-eyed Yavanas, whose bodies were strong and of terrible aspect."

 Greek mercenaries were particularly prominent in the armies of the Indo-Greek and Greco-Bactrian kings.
 Alfred Charles Auguste Foucher suggested that some of the warrior figures depicted in Gandhara art may represent Greek mercenaries, further supporting their role in military campaigns.

 Stephanus of Byzantium recorded the existence of an ancient city called Daedala or Daidala (Δαίδαλα) in India, which he described as Indo-Cretan, likely due to the presence of Cretan mercenaries.
 This suggests that Greek soldiers not only fought in Indian campaigns but also settled in military colonies, forming part of the Hellenistic governance in the region.